9brada6/tabs-with-posts/development.md

 #### General Settings

 - Change twrp to twrpb classes, change also ts filename, make ts scripts to work.
 - Add a diagram, and explain everything, how this package works.
 - Change by default to include icons inline?
 - Add a help button, and with a pop-out to document something, also the document might be exactly as in documentation.

 ## ✅ Todo

-- Post_Types_Display use get_name from the query_setting.
-- Change all php 5.6 incompatible abstract static methods.
+- In css, add a normal mode, and a mode that increase specificity.
 - Add more order by options in query_settings "order posts by" collapsible.
 - Add more notes on order by options in query_settings.